 - development plans

-The information about the interview is available in the Interview section.
+The information about CV and Cover Letter is available in the relevant sections of our "Survival Kit"

 Before starting work it is advisable to ask the employer to provide us with a detailed employment offer.
 Such a document should include: post job description, range of duties and salary/wages.
 The Polish labour law obliges the employer to sign an employment contract within seven days from the employment start date.